 How to Market to Millennials

-They are energetic and connected; they befriend, congregate, consume, communicate, network, and relate like no other generation before them.
+Marketing to Millennials – they are energetic and connected; they befriend, congregate, consume, communicate, network, and relate like no other generation before them.
 They grew up in the midst of an information revolution and have lived most of their lives under the shadow of war and terror.
 There is a sophisticated coolness and ease about them.
 They are the first generation to see working and socializing by phone as a given.
 They are the largest generation since the Baby Boomers, a product of Gen X and Gen Y parents who brought having children back into style.
 They are the Millennials—persons born just before or just after the turn of the 21st century—and they are about to enter adulthood.

 For years Millennials have been talked about as an abstraction.
 Their attitudes and behaviours have been looked at as curiosities, as matters for academics and pundits to analyze and ponder over.
 The generation is starting to reach its working years.
 And anyone running a business has to do more than speculate about the many quirks of Millennials; they have to understand what drives them to spend money.
 As a business person, you must learn how to market to Millennials.